-There’s more to Vienna than chocolate cake and fine coffee.
+Vienna offers so much more than chocolate cake and fine coffee.
 Dig down beneath the smooth, classical veneer and you reach the hardworking roots of the city.
-Forget your fancy restaurants and old-timer trams – it’s time for a sausage at a Würstelstand.
+Forget your fancy restaurants and opera glasses: it’s time for a sausage at a Würstelstand.

-- A late-night sausage with bread and mustard is a Viennese tradition
+- A late-night sausage with bread and mustard remains a Viennese tradition

 - Dozens of sausage stands (Würstelstand) dot the city